kitnil/awesome/README.md

 ## HCL

+- [json2hcl](https://github.com/kvz/json2hcl) - Convert JSON to HCL, and vice versa.
+We don't use json2hcl anymore ourselves, so we can't invest time into it.
+However, we're still welcoming PRs.
 - [terraform-aws-elastic-beanstalk-environment](https://github.com/cloudposse/terraform-aws-elastic-beanstalk-environment) - Terraform module to provision an AWS Elastic Beanstalk Environment
 - [terraform-with-circleci-example](https://github.com/fedekau/terraform-with-circleci-example) - This is an example of automatic deployments of your infrastructure using terraform and CircleCI 2.0 workflows
 - [terraform-aws-jenkins](https://github.com/cloudposse/terraform-aws-jenkins) - Terraform module to build Docker image with Jenkins, save it to an ECR repo, and deploy to Elastic Beanstalk running Docker stack